soft2tech/GC_CLS/README.md

 # GC_CLS
-# this is an python prgram for auto open and login with your plan you wrote first
+# this is a python prgram for auto open and login with your plan you wrote first
+# !!!
+For Download Tap code tap download zip!!!
 # Install
 ## **Windows** Users:
 ### 1.Install **Python3** ( Download From [Here](https://www.python.org/ftp/python/3.9.2/python-3.9.2-amd64.exe) )